Freelancing Future of Work 2026 and Beyond

 3. Be flexible: While it’s important to stick to your schedule, be prepared to adjust if unexpected high-priority tasks arise.
 The key is to stay focused on your top priorities while remaining adaptable.

 4. Celebrate achievements: At the end of each week, take time to celebrate your achievements.
 Recognizing your progress can boost motivation and encourage continued focus on high-value activities.
+Schedule a video call or at the very least, send round an email.
+You can land this plane!

 Thanks for reading,